 Jerrod: It feels gross.

 Bo: I don't know.
-It just be like, ew.
-I don’t know.
-I could imagine, and this is— You know what, I would love if there was like— I wish there was a 22-year-old kid here that was just getting into the business or something and we could ask her like, what do you think about— what does it look like to you?
+It would just be like, ew.
+I could imagine, and this is—you know what, I would love if there was like a third—I wish there was a 22-year-old kid here that was just getting into the business or something and we could ask her like, what do you think about—what does it look like to you?
 What does the culture look like to you?
 What does it feel like to be starting to be creative in this area?
 Do we sound like old, out of touch guys?

-Bo: My basic worry for young people— It's very, very, very hard I think for young people that are engaged in the internet to take the time to put the work in to make something good and substantial, which if you're going to make something substantial whether it's a hour long comedy special, or a pilot, or whatever it is, part of the artistic process is retreating, disappearing, and we talk about this a lot, disappearing, and then coming to the world with a thing.
-"Look I just spent eight months, a year, or two years on this thing.
+Bo: My basic worry for young people—it's very, very, very hard, I think, for young people that are engaged in the Internet to take the time to put the work in to make something good and substantial, which if you're going to make something substantial, whether it's an hour long comedy special, or a pilot, or whatever it is, part of the artistic process is retreating, disappearing—we talk about this a lot—disappearing, and then coming to the world with a thing.
+"Look I just spent eight months, a year, two years on this thing.
 Here it is."
-And right now, for kids trying to break into the business, or whatever.
-Trying to get attention.
-The impulse is you have an idea, put it out there.
+And right now, for kids trying to break into the business, or whatever, trying to get attention, the impulse is, “You have an idea, put it out there.
 Get your Twitter going.
+Get your Instagram going.”

 Bo: Exactly.
-When like, there's nothing more— in my opinion, the best PR for you is good work that you spent a while making and I just worry that we'll have sort of the artistic equivalent of like a 24-hour news cycle.
-You know what I mean?
-Where just everything is fresh, and topical, and ages like milk.
-And I don't know.
-We talk about— I know you talk about the value I think of not being present.
+When like, there's nothing more—in my opinion, the best PR for you is good work that you spent a while making.
+And I just worry that we'll have sort of the artistic equivalent of like a 24-hour news cycle.
+Where just everything is fresh and topical and ages like milk.
+I know you talk about the value, I think, of not being present.
 Disappearing in this world—

 Jerrod: Oh, absolutely.